ifarah/ifarah.github.io/_pages/publications.md

 **Book Chapters**

 - Hayden, T. B., **Farah I.** (2025) [“Urban Governance and the Regulation of Street Food Vending In Latin America.”](https://www.taylorfrancis.com/chapters/edit/10.4324/9781003471929-4/urban-governance-regulation-street-food-vending-latin-america-tiana-baki%C4%87-hayden-irene-farah) In: Urban Food Systems in Latin America: Territories, Mobilities and Governance.
 Ed. by Tiana Bakić Hayden and Joaquín Pérez Martín.
-London: Routledge. pp. 1–17
+London: Routledge.

 - Anselin, L, **Farah I.** (2023) [”The life and death of retail: insights from firm demography.”](https://www.researchgate.net/publication/370427733_The_Life_and_Death_of_Retail_Insights_from_Firm_Demography) In [Streetlife: The Future of Urban
 Retail.](https://utorontopress.com/9781487524814/streetlife/) Eds.
 Talen, E and Kickert, C. University of Toronto Press.